The best road poems selected by Dr Oliver Tearle

 poems by Reg Saner, Stephen Dobyns, and Tony Hoagland mentioned above

+can be found in this work.
 While some poets are inspired by roads, others are inspired by the

 sights they see while traveling on them.
 One poet, A.R.
 Ammons, was